We have three members of staff and are led by an elected board of volunteer trustees, who are endorsed by our member organisations.

-Elaine Cooper, Senior Policy and Campaigns Adviser
+Katharine McIntosh, Senior Policy and Campaigns Adviser

-Fiona Tate, Administration and Communications Assistant
+Fiona Tate, Communications Assistant

 Fiona has a background in working in the charity sector, specialising in communications.
 She has worked for a number of organisations, including CLIC Sargent, JHub, United Response and, more recently, Parkinson’s UK in the role of Project Coordinator.
 Fiona has also volunteered for various charities, such as the British Red Cross and YMCA Palestine, undertaking different communications projects.